Sprinkles and Sprouts

 • Combine all the sauce ingredients in a large measuring cup/jug and stir well to dissolve cornstarch.
 Set aside.

-1 cup cold stock
+1 cup stock - cold

-3 tablespoons Chinese cooking wine
+3 tablespoon Chinese cooking wine

 1 teaspoon sesame oil